An-dy1/tau-java/README.md

 - Modals appear in the DOM, unlike alerts, so we can interact with them normally
 - NOTE: When a modal is visible, you cannot interact with anything on the page besides it.
 Attempting to do so with WebDriver will cause an exception

+### Ch.
+8 - Frames

+- A frame is an HTML document within an HTML document
+- Tests should only worry about what a user should have to worry about (more or less); for example, a user/test doesn't need to know that a field is inside an iframe
+- Once in the iFrame, the only things you can access
+- Best practice to then exit the iFrame after doing whatever you need to

+### Ch.
+9 - Wait strategies